savithriDevaraj/GetCleanData/CodeBook.md

 Files with "subject_* in their file names contains the subject ID.
-Files with "x_" in their file names contains the values for the features/variables of dataset Files with "y_" in their file names contains the activities for which the values were measured
+Files with "x_" in their file names contains the values for the features/variables of dataset Files with "y_" in their file names contains the activities for which the values were measured Read in the Features of the data set in "dFeatures" Read the activity labels file that contains the activity ID and the activity name mapping in "dActivities"

 ##Data Transformation
 The following steps are used to generate the combined (Train and Test) dataset with valid R variable names

-* Read in the Features of the data set in "dFeatures"
-* Clean variable names to be legal R variables,i.e, remove the "-" and "()" from the variable names in "dFeatures"
+* Cleaned variable names to be legal R variables,i.e, remove the "-" and "()" from the variable names in "dFeatures".
+Replaced "BodyBody" by "Body" in some frequency domain variables.
-* Read the activity labels file that contains the activity ID and the activity name mapping in "dActivities"
-* Combine the train and test datasets to build the complete dataset in "dataX", "dataY", "dataSubj"
+* Combined the train and test datasets to build the complete dataset in "dataX", "dataY", "dataSubj"
-* Add activity label to the activities dataset, dActivities.
+* Added activity label to the activities dataset, dActivities.
-* Combine the Subject/activity datasets in "dataSubActivity"
+* Combined the Subject/activity datasets in "dataSubActivity"
-* Label the measured variables from the cleaned "dFeatures"
+* Labelled the measured variables from the cleaned "dFeatures"
-* Choose only the required columns to build the clean dataset in "matches"
+* Chose only the required columns to build the clean dataset in "matches"
-* Extract "matches" columns from dataX into "limited" dataset
+* Extracted "matches" columns from dataX into "limited" dataset
-* Combine "dataSubActivity" (3 columns) and "limited" (79 columns) to "dData"
+* Combined "dataSubActivity" (3 columns) and "limited" (79 columns) to "dData"
-* Remove "activity ID" from "dData" to generate "cleanData"
+* Removed "activity ID" from "dData" to generate "cleanData"
-* Return "cleanData"
+* This cleaned data has 1 variable/measure in each column, and each row is an independent observation for subject/activity.
+There are multiple observations for subject/activity in this dataset.
+* Summarized (group) subject/activity observations and calculated mean of these observations to generate 1 averaged observation for each subject/activity combination in tidyData.
+This reduces 10299 observations to 180 (30 times 6).
+* Ordered the tidyData dataset by subject.
+* Returned this "OrderedTidyData"

-## "cleanData" Description
+## "orderedTidyData" Description
-"cleanData contains human activity recognition data measured for 30 subjects.
-It contains 10299 rows of data and 81 columns.
-The first column, subject, is the experimental subject, the 2nd column shows the activity, viz., walking, walking upstairs, sitting, etc. The next 79 columns are the scrubbed data measurements from the accelerometer of the Samsung Galaxy S smart phone.
+This data contains human activity recognition data measured for 30 subjects.
+It contains 180 rows of data and 81 columns.
+The first column, subject, is the experimental subject, the 2nd column shows the activity, viz., walking, walking upstairs, sitting, etc. The next 79 columns are the averaged data measurements from the accelerometer of the Samsung Galaxy S smart phone.

 ###Variables